KFBB-TV: KFBB-DT2/KHBB-LD2 (Fox Montana)

-Programming

-As an ABC affiliate, KFBB-TV airs most of the network schedule, including ABC Daytime and ABC prime time programs during the weekdays.
-Overnights are split between local programming, World News Now and America This Morning.
-KFBB-TV airs Jimmy Kimmel Live! immediately following the late local news.

 News operation

-Of the three full-service television stations in Montana owned by Max Media, only KFBB-TV offers a significant schedule of local news.
-There are two half-hour local newscasts at 5:00 and 6:00 p.m. and a 35-minute newscast at 10:00 p.m. each weeknight, plus half-hour newscasts at 5:00 and 10:00 p.m. on the weekends.
-KFBB also produces a ten-minute nightly newscast for Max Media's other ABC Montana stations, KTMF in Missoula and Kalispell and KWYB in Butte and Bozeman.
+Of the three full-service television stations in Montana owned by Cowles Company, only KFBB-TV offers a significant schedule of local news.
+There are two half-hour local newscasts at 5 and 6 p.m. and a 35-minute newscast at 10 p.m. each weeknight, plus half-hour newscasts at 5 and 10 p.m. on the weekends.
+KFBB also produces a ten-minute nightly newscast for Cowles' other ABC Montana stations, KTMF in Missoula and Kalispell and KWYB in Butte and Bozeman.
 The newscast is called 10@10, and focuses on Montana sports and weather in the first ten minutes.

 In February 2005, Max Media instituted a regional newscast, branded as Montana News Network, which was produced at KFBB.
 The regional newscast did not last long.
-KFBB was then rebranded NewsChannel 5, with a focus on "Live, Local, Late-Breaking Coverage."
-In addition to the morning weather cut-ins and its weeknight newscasts at 5:30 and 10:00 p.m. newscasts, the station soon added weekend newscasts back to the lineup.
+KFBB was then rebranded NewsChannel 5, with a focus on "Live, Local, Late-Breaking Coverage".
+In addition to the morning weather cut-ins and its weeknight newscasts at 5:30 and 10 p.m. newscasts, the station soon added weekend newscasts back to the lineup.

 In 2009, KFBB added staff to become the largest news team in central Montana.
 The newscasts took on a new slogan, "NewsChannel 5 is Everywhere", to capitalize on its reporting strength in Great Falls and its three bureaus.
 The weather segments took on the identity of "Pinpoint Weather", showcasing the station's award-winning customized forecasts for central and northern Montana.
-The station also increased its news production on the weekend, adding a 5:30 p.m. newscast, as well as the 10:00 p.m. weekend news already running.
+The station also increased its news production on the weekend, adding a 5:30 p.m. newscast, as well as the 10 p.m. weekend news already running.

-On September 21, 2009, KFBB expanded further, adding a 5:00 p.m. newscast and moving the 5:30 newscast to 6:00 p.m., swapping with ABC World News Tonight.
+On September 21, 2009, KFBB expanded further, adding a 5 p.m. newscast and moving the 5:30 newscast to 6 p.m., swapping with ABC World News Tonight.
 A full page ad in Signature Montana magazine in April 2010 highlighted the fact that KFBB has the most TV newscasts in the evening in the market.